hbctraining/Intro-to-R-online-Catalyst/lessons/2C_Segment_2_Video_C.md

 ### Lists

 Now we'll move on to the list data structure.
 Lists are a data structure in R that can be perhaps a bit daunting at first, but soon become amazingly useful.
+We will discuss how lists can be useful after we understand a bit more about how they are structured.

 A list is a data structure that can hold any number of any types of other data structures.

 ![list](../img/list.png)